Treating a blocked airway

 - Laser therapy

-If your airway is being squashed closed by pressure from outside it, your doctor may be able to use a stent to hold it open.
+If your airway is being squashed closed by pressure from outside it, your doctor may be able to use a tube called a stent to hold it open.
 Some stents are rigid, plastic tubes.
 The type of stent used most often to keep an airway open looks like a tiny umbrella.
 The doctor puts it into your airway under general anaesthetic.

 Sometimes people with lung cancer develop a blockage or narrowing of one of the main airways – the left or right bronchus.
 The narrowing can make it hard to breathe and may be caused by a tumour growing in the windpipe or airway.
 Or it may be due to pressure from a tumour outside the airway.
 There are several ways of treating breathlessness caused by a blockage.
 You may have one or more of the following treatments.